Karolína Plíšková: 2015: Top 10 debut

 Plíšková began her year at the Brisbane International where she defeated former world No. 1 and two-time Grand Slam champion, Victoria Azarenka, in the first round before losing in the second.
-She reached her first WTA Premier-level final at the Apia International Sydney, defeating Carla Suárez Navarro and Angelique Kerber before losing to fellow Czech, Petra Kvitová, in two tie-breaking sets.
-As a consequence of this run, she broke into the world's top-20 for the first time in her career.
+She reached her first WTA Premier-level final at the Sydney International defeating Carla Suárez Navarro and Angelique Kerber, before losing to fellow Czech, Petra Kvitová, in two tie-breaking sets.
+As a consequence of this run, she broke into the world's top 20 for the first time in her career.

-At the first Grand Slam event of the year in Australia, Plíšková reached the third round before losing to Russia's Ekaterina Makarova.
+At the first major event of the year in Australia, Plíšková reached the third round, before losing to Ekaterina Makarova.

-She made her debut for the Czech Republic Fed Cup team in the first round of the 2015 Fed Cup World Group in February, winning both of her rubbers against Françoise Abanda and Gabriela Dabrowski of Canada to help the Czechs to a 4–0 win in Québec.
+She made her debut for the Czech team in the first round of the 2015 Fed Cup World Group in February, winning both of her rubbers against Françoise Abanda and Gabriela Dabrowski of Canada to help the Czechs to a 4–0 win in Québec.

-As the eighth seed, Plíšková reached semifinal at Diamond Games Antwerp, before losing to eventual runner-up Carla Suárez Navarro.
-She then played at the 2015 Dubai Duty Free Championships and reached the final as the 17th seed, along the way beating No. 4 seed Ana Ivanovic, fellow Czech Lucie Šafářová, and the rising Spaniard Garbiñe Muguruza.
-She lost in the final against the top seed Simona Halep.
+As the eighth seed, Plíšková reached semifinals at Antwerp, before losing to eventual runner-up Carla Suárez Navarro.
+She then played at the 2015 Dubai Championships and reached the final as the 17th seed, along the way beating No. 4 seed Ana Ivanovic, fellow Czech Lucie Šafářová, and the rising Spaniard Garbiñe Muguruza.
+She lost in the final against top seed Simona Halep.

-Plíšková then played in Indian Wells, where she won a rematch with Muguruza in the third round before losing again to Halep.
+Plíšková then played in Indian Wells where she won a rematch with Muguruza in the third round, before losing again to Halep.
 In Miami, Plíšková reached the quarterfinals where she lost to Andrea Petkovic.
 She was the top seed in her home tournament in Prague and reached the final by defeating Annika Beck, Tsvetana Pironkova, Denisa Allertová and Yanina Wickmayer, going to a third set in three of her four matches.
-In the final, she defeated fellow Czech Lucie Hradecká in another three-set battle to claim her fourth WTA title.
+In the final, she defeated fellow Czech Lucie Hradecká in another three-set battle to claim her fourth career title.